Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Application and results

 \section{Application and results}

 We first report one selected analysis for a canonical analog model signal in Sec.~\ref{app_sch}.
-More details are then provided in Sec.~\ref{app_sch2}, and a non-canonical analog model signal is analyzed in Sec.~\ref{app_nsch}.
+More details are then provided in Sec.~\ref{app_sch2}, and a noncanonical analog model signal is analyzed in Sec.~\ref{app_nsch}.